Japanese painting: Postwar period (1945–present)

 In the postwar period, the government-sponsored Japan Art Academy (Nihon Geijutsuin) was formed in 1947, containing both nihonga and yōga divisions.
 Government sponsorship of art exhibitions has ended, but has been replaced by private exhibitions, such as the Nitten, on an even larger scale.
 Although the Nitten was initially the exhibition of the Japan Art Academy, since 1958 it has been run by a separate private corporation.
 Participation in the Nitten has become almost a prerequisite for nomination to the Japan Art Academy, which in itself is almost an unofficial prerequisite for nomination to the Order of Culture.

 The arts of the Edo and prewar periods (1603–1945) was supported by merchants and urban people.
 Counter to the Edo and prewar periods, arts of the postwar period became popular.
 After World War II, painters, calligraphers, and printmakers flourished in the big cities, particularly Tokyo, and became preoccupied with the mechanisms of urban life, reflected in the flickering lights, neon colors, and frenetic pace of their abstractions.
 All the "isms" of the New York-Paris art world were fervently embraced.
 After the abstractions of the 1960s, the 1970s saw a return to realism strongly flavored by the "op" and "pop" art movements, embodied in the 1980s in the explosive works of Ushio Shinohara.
 Many such outstanding avant-garde artists worked both in Japan and abroad, winning international prizes.
 These artists felt that there was "nothing Japanese" about their works, and indeed they belonged to the international school.
 By the late 1970s, the search for Japanese qualities and a national style caused many artists to reevaluate their artistic ideology and turn away from what some felt were the empty formulas of the West.
+Tarō Okamoto was inspired by the pottery of the Jomon period to create many large, avant-garde paintings and sculptures for public spaces in Japan.
+As an artist and art theorist, he greatly enhanced the reputation of the Jomon period in Japanese art history.
 Contemporary paintings within the modern idiom began to make conscious use of traditional Japanese art forms, devices, and ideologies.
 A number of mono-ha artists turned to painting to recapture traditional nuances in spatial arrangements, color harmonies, and lyricism.